Ages 11 to 14

 Linne Doran: Duvall, WA

-Creativity and resourcefulness are abounding at Castaway Camp, where students and their instructors find themselves on a “deserted island.”
+Creativity and resourcefulness abound at Castaway Camp, where students and their instructors find themselves on a “deserted island.”
 They must work together to thrive throughout the week with minimal gear, survival skills, and whatever the tide washes in.

 Castaway Camp allows kids to explore their creativity, push their limits, collaborate, and deepen their gratitude.